arditselimi1/cat/README.md

 To get started with the Cat API App, follow these simple steps:

-Install the project dependencies by running npm install.
+Install the project dependencies by running:
 ### `npm install`

-Build the app for production using npm run build.
+Build the app for production using:
 ### `npm run build`

-Run the app in development mode with npm start.
+Run the app in development mode with:
 ### `npm start`

-Open http://localhost:3000 to view the app in your browser.
+Open **http://localhost:3000** to view the app in your browser.